janrenz/web-screenshots/readme.txt

 Install like any other plugin

 == Changelog ==

+= 1.0.2 =
+* Improved handling of boolean attributes.
+For example you now can use link=0, link="false", link="off", link="no"

 = 1.0.1 =
 * Add link to image (request by Shawn).
 Use newpage and link param to change link behaviour.